We are pleased to announce that 8 projects have been awarded funding within our Digital Life Sciences Open Call.

 Brief project summary:

 A vast amount of gene expression data is produced and processed daily in diverse areas of Life Sciences.
-This pilot project aims to modernize the current Expression Atlas gene expression data analysis pipelines, ensuring they are both portable and cloud deployable.
-Such an initiative will allow Expression Atlas pipelines to move from a strong dependence on the EBI cluster and shared file system to a modern, community maintained, explicit workflow environment that can run outside of the EBI infrastructure.
-More importantly, the migration of these analysis pipelines should facilitate the re-use and re-analysis of RNA-seq and Microarray data by third parties.
+This pilot project was carried out to modernise the current Expression Atlas gene expression data analysis pipelines, ensuring they are both portable and cloud deployable.
+This initiative allowed Expression Atlas pipelines to shift from being strongly dependent on the EBI cluster and shared file system to a modern, community maintained, explicit workflow environment that can run outside of the EBI infrastructure.
+More importantly, the migration of these analysis pipelines facilitates the re-use and re-analysis of RNA sequences and microarray data by third parties.

 RIs involved: